sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns.md

 # Campaigns

+> The campaigns feature was formerly known as "automation".

 > Campaigns are currently available in private beta for select enterprise customers.

 [Sourcegraph code change management](https://about.sourcegraph.com/product/code-change-management) lets you make large-scale code changes across many repositories and different code hosts.